Nitrux/nx-apphubd/README.md

 # Usage

-To use NX AppHub Daemon simply run it.
+To use NX AppHub Daemon, simply run it.

 # Licensing